OfficeDev/office-js-docs-pr.pt-br/docs/design/keyboard-shortcuts.md

 ### <a name="construct-the-action-objects"></a>Construir os objetos de ação

-Use as diretrizes a seguir ao especificar os objetos na matriz do shortcuts.js`actions` on.
+Use as diretrizes a seguir ao especificar os objetos na `actions` matriz do shortcuts.json.

 - Os nomes das `id` propriedades e `name` são obrigatórios.
 - A `id` propriedade é usada para identificar exclusivamente a ação a ser invocada usando um atalho de teclado.